Fermat-ORG/fermat-framework/README.md

 ------------------------------------------------

-> Empower every single people in the world with the appropiate tools to hold and move their money in a digital format in a secure an private way.
+> Empower every single people in the world with the appropiate tools to hold and move their money in a digital format in an efficient, secure an private way.

 ------------------------------------------------